Cavenfish/LevProtocol/README.md

 This will be similar to Bull tokens, but it will borrow the shorted token, and sell for stablecoins (which will be deposited in Tranquil)

+## Why Lev?

+Lev means lion in Czech, which is a cool cat.
+Plus Lev can be short for leverage.